 2. Any displacement of markers with the machine or rider, requiring that they be reset, i.e. breaking or knocking down.
 Touching a boundary is not a failure.
 The rider or machine must make direct contact with the marker.

-3. The rider dismounts from the machine and has both feet on the ground on the same side of or behind the machine.
+3. The rider dismounts from the machine and has both feet on the ground on the same side of or behind the rear wheel.

 4. The rider does not have both hands on the handlebar when footing while stationary.